Macrometacorp/tutorial-cryptotrading/README.md

 The complete crypto-trading demo has two components:

-1. A backend built with Macrometa a Document Collection, multiple Streams, and a Stream Worker.
+1. A backend built with Macrometa using a Document Collection, multiple Streams, and a Stream Worker.

 If you haven't already configure the backend, refer to the [getting started guide](https://macrometa.com/docs/apps/crypto-trading).